Silver Price Prediction 2026, 2027, 2028, 2029, 2030 - XS

 Cultural and Investment Drivers

-Silver’s cultural prominence in India extends beyond jewelry—it is deeply embedded in traditions, religious rituals, and household wealth preservation.
+Silver’s cultural prominence in India extends beyond jewelry—it is deeply embedded in traditions, religious rituals, and the preservation of household wealth.
 Rural households, which account for a large portion of demand, often prefer silver for its affordability and liquidity compared with gold.
 Simultaneously, urban investors are increasingly viewing silver ETFs and coins as inflation hedges, bolstering aggregate investment flows.

 The Impact of Import Duties and GST